oneapi-src/oneAPI-samples/Libraries/oneDPL/gamma-correction/README.md

 To learn more about the extensions, see the
 [Using Visual Studio Code with Intel® oneAPI Toolkits User Guide](https://www.intel.com/content/www/us/en/develop/documentation/using-vs-code-with-intel-oneapi/top.html).

-### Running Samples In Intel® DevCloud
-If running a sample in the Intel® DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) as well whether to run in batch or interactive mode.
-For more information see the Intel&reg; oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/).

 ### On a Linux* System
 Perform the following steps: